Stefan Kapor

-Stefan Kapor (born April 4, 2009) is a Canadian soccer player who plays for Toronto FC II in MLS Next Pro.
-In January 2026, he will join Toronto FC in Major League Soccer.
+Stefan Kapor (born April 4, 2009) is a Canadian soccer player who plays for Toronto FC in Major League Soccer.

 Early life

 Kapor began playing youth soccer with Hamilton Serbians SC at age three, before joining the Toronto FC Academy in August 2022.

 Club career

 In 2024, Kapor began the season with Toronto FC III in the League1 Ontario Championship.

 On September 11, 2024, Kapor made his professional debut with Toronto FC II in MLS Next Pro, as an Academy call-up, against New York City FC II.
 In February 2025, he signed a professional contract with the team.

 In October 2025, he signed a Homegrown Player contract with the Toronto FC first team, effective January 1, 2026, through 2029, with an option for 2030, becoming the second-youngest player to ever sign with the club.

 International career

 Kapor was named to the Canada U15 for the 2023 CONCACAF Boys' Under-15 Championship.
 In November 2024, he was called up to the Canada U17 for a series of friendlies in Costa Rica.
 He made his U17 debut on November 15, 2024, against Costa Rica U17.
 He was named as an alternate player for the roster for the 2025 CONCACAF U-17 World Cup qualification tournament in February 2025.
 In May 2025, he was called up to the Canada U16 team for a series of friendlies.
 In September 2025, he was called up for another set of friendlies with the U17s.